Blog

 Affording Health Care Tomorrow Depends on Taxing the Rich and Corporations Now

-By jfoster Blog, Tax Fairness
+By Margarida Jorge Blog, Tax Fairness

 Millions of Americans will finish and file their taxes in the next few days, joining their family, neighbors and co-workers in fulfilling a basic responsibility that all Americans share.